 - a.
 Yes, each report is reviewed by NY DPS staff for accuracies and entered their Performance Measures Report. - b. & c.
 Yes, this is reviewed by NY DPS staff and entered their Performance Measures Report. - d.
 Yes, this is reviewed during the construction inspection and when a damage report has been submitted. - e.
 No, the operator uses a contractor firm for personnel to locate facilities.
 The contractor does not requalify an individual if they mismark a facility.
 They release the individual from employment. - f.
-In CY2021 the number was 358. - g.
+In CY2022 the number was 318. - g.
 Unknow due to NY Dig Law does not allow the contractor to dig until the operator has located their facilities. - h.
-Yes, this has been found to have occurred and NY DPS has issued fines.
-These fines have encourage the operator to make corrections to their mapping errors. - i.
-Yes.
-This is reviewed during an office or field inspection or incident investigation. - j.
-Yes, this is reviewed and reported in the 2021 Performance Measures Report.
+Yes, this has been found to have occurred and NY DPS has issued fines against the operator.
+This action has resulted in the operator taking action to correction their maps. - i.
+Yes - j.
+Yes, this is reviewed and reported in the 2022 Performance Measures Report.

-a.
 What stakeholder group is causing the highest number of damages to the pipelines?
 Operator, contractor, locating company or public.

-b.
 Has the state verified the operator is appropriately focusing damage prevention education and training to stakeholders causing the most damages?

-- c.
-Has the state evaluated which of the following best describes the reason for the excavation damages; i.e., operator or contractor not following written procedures, failure to maintain marks, failure to support exposed facilities, failure to use hand tools were required, failure to test-hole (pot hole), improper backfilling practices, failure to maintain clearance or insufficient excavation practices. - d.
-Has the state verified the operator is appropriately focusing damage prevention education and training to address the causes of excavation damages?
+- Has the state evaluated which of the following best describes the reason for the excavation damages; i.e., operator or contractor not following written procedures, failure to maintain marks, failure to support exposed facilities, failure to use hand tools were required, failure to test-hole (pot hole), improper backfilling practices, failure to maintain clearance or insufficient excavation practices. - Has the state verified the operator is appropriately focusing damage prevention education and training to address the causes of excavation damages?

 - a.
-Excavators continue to cause the highest number of damages. - b.
+Excavators continue to be the highest number of damages. - b.
 Yes, this is accomplished via training and enforcement action taken by NY DPS.
 Anyone doing work for a municipality or local government must obtain training from the One Call Center before excavating. - c.
-"Failure to maintain clearance" is the main reason for excavation damages in the State of New York for calendar year 2021. - d.
+"Failure to use hand tools were required" is the main reason for excavation damages in the State of New York for calendar year 2022. - d.
 Yes, this is reviewed and checked during office/field inspections.

-5 General Comments:
+5 General Comments: Info Only Info Only